Mich45/Mich45/README.md

 ## What am I doing at the moment ?

-I'm looking for paid internships or entry-level jobs to have a practical and industry experience of my learnings.
+I'm looking for paid internships or entry-level jobs to gather practical and industry experience to boost my expertise and confidence 🚀 .

 ## Have a question?